THE FOLLOWING MAY NOT BE REPRODUCED

 person before you had done for that production?

 Sometimes, but it's rare.
-Usually it happens if I have no notion as to what the storyline is about or its settings, nor have a feel of the story's atmosphere.
+Usually it happens if a director specifically asks me to create a look based on how it's described in a script, or if I have no notion as to what the storyline is about or its settings, nor have a feel of the story's atmosphere.
 Then I might look at a script more deeply or view suggestions provided by its creators (including its lighting designer) so as to have some impression as to what is going on and what is required by those goings on.
 By "more deeply" I mean that I would look at the scene synopses to see what looks are required, but I rarely look at actors' staging details or dialogue as written in a script.
 Regardless of what I do read, I always impart my own interpretation upon a production.

 This can be different (and in fact I prefer it to be different) whenever I get to light a production for a second, third, or more times under different producers, directors, costume and set designers, choreographers and actors.
 The reason, which I already said, is that each participant has his or her own ideas about how the production should look, feel and unfold; and I design the lighting with their interpretations in mind.
 Their variations allow me, and in fact compel me, to come up with a different design.
 I am only too happy to imagine how many different looks I can devise to light the same production.